How Ontario Juries Address Questions of Contributory Negligence

 Apportioning fault for an auto accident is highly dependent on the facts of each individual case.
 As you can imagine, there is no precise manner to decide whether a party is 73% liable versus, say, 70% or 55% liable.
 Jurors draw these somewhat arbitrary lines based on the relative strengths of each party’s presentations at trial.

 This is why it is critical to work with a qualified Toronto motor vehicle accident lawyer if you have been in injured in any kind of crash and need to seek damages against a negligent driver.
-The defence will do everything in its power to shift the blame to you.
+The defence may do everything in its power to shift the blame to you.
 You have the right to stand up for yourself.
-Contact Preszler Law if you need assistance in building your personal injury case today.
+Contact Preszler Injury Lawyers today.